multi-template-matching/MultiTemplateMatching-Fiji/README.md

 Then you can download the files either on the main page above this readme, by clicking the green button with the arrow pointing down *Code* then *Download ZIP*.
 You can download the zip of previous versions on the [release tab](https://github.com/multi-template-matching/MultiTemplateMatching-Fiji/releases), below asset select *Source code (zip)*.
-Unzip the file and copy the folder Fiji.app to an existing Fiji installation.
+Unzip the zip file, and on Windows, drag the folder Fiji.app from the unzipped directory, and drop it on the directory Fiji.app of your existing Fiji installation.
-More precisly copy the unzipped into the same parent directory than your current Fiji's Fiji.app (like the Desktop) to merge both directories: the files from Multi-Template-Matching will automatically be copied ot the right subdirectories.
+The idea is to merge both Fiji.app directories, in Windows this drag and dropping will automatically copy the files in the corresponding subdirectories.
+Restart Fiji then.
+If the drag and dropping does not work for you, you just have to copy the files from the unzziped directory to the corresponding directories in your Fiji installation.
+If some directories (ex: Lib in Fiji.app/jars) does not exist, just create them.

 # Documentation
 Template matching is an algorithm that can be used for object-detections in images.